CS 4640: Programming Languages for Web Applications

-More details on submission guidelines will be provided on the course website.
+More details on submission guidelines will be provided on the assignment pages.

-Homeworks must be submitted before class on the day they are due.
+Because each homework is a step toward your course project and your professional development, it is important that you manage your time wisely.
+All homework assignments must be submitted before class on the day they are due.
 Any submission received after this time will be considered to be late.
-Assignments will be checked immediately after the due date; if you finish an assignment late, you must inform us (instructor and TAs) by email when it is ready to be graded.
+If you finish an assignment late, you must inform us (instructor and TAs) by email when it is ready to be graded.
 Changing an assignment after the due date without prior permission will be treated as a late submission.

-Students are expected to have a backup disk (or storage somewhere) for every assignment they turn in.
+You are expected to have a backup disk (or storage somewhere) for every assignment you turn in.
 In this way, if there is any problem with the copy that is handed in the backup can be used for grading purposes.

 Final exam is closed book/notes/web.

 The only exception is a single sheet of 8 1/2 x 11 paper

 (single/double sided, single/double spaces, your choice)

 with hand-written or typed notes by the person taking the exam.